 Rib Mountain Wisconsin State park has a LOT to offer.
 You can hike or drive to the top to see the beautiful views.
 There are rocks to climb for the kiddos and the young at heart, and an observation tower.
 It is centrally located near Wausau in the heart of Wisconsin so isn’t too far from anywhere in the state.
 This is the Wisconsin State Park that is closest to my home and I have had the opportunity to explore it many different times of the years.
-Click here for tips to see the autumn colors.
+Click here for tips to see the autumn colors or here for more information on enjoying the park during the winter.
 Towards the end I also have a list of awesome local eateries and other activities to do while you’re here.
-If you love state parks, Council Grounds State Park is only a half an hour north and has great water access.
-Check out the list of the other parks I’ve written about here.

 My favorite way to enjoy Rib Mountain State Park is to hike up to the top and really make myself work for those beautiful views up top!
 There are several options.
-You can walk up the wide paved sidewalk along State Park road where the footing is even and it’s stroller friendly.
+You can walk up the wide paved sidewalk along State Park road where the footing is even.
+I used to push a stroller up and it rolls easy but it is a WORKOUT!
 It’s about two miles but there is some parking at the half way mark if you want something a little shorter.
 You can also start on the paved trail and then veer off to the left on the “yellow trail” for a more scenic hike to the top.
 It has some steep sections but feels more like you are really out in nature.
 It has several different loops and if you follow all of them its over four miles.

 The paved path and yellow trail are on the south side of the park but there is also a beautiful, and less steep hike up the north side.
 This route, Turkey Vulture Trail, goes around the quarry and all the way to the top of the park.
 It’s roughly 1.4 miles each way.
 You can follow homestead trail on the way down if you want variety.
 If you are super ambitious and really looking for a workout, park at Granite Peak and challenge yourself to hike straight up the ski slopes!